 Another option is to set up a night vision camera to capture your ball python’s active moments.
 This way you can sleep normally and simply review the camera footage later on.
 It’s also more likely that your snake will be active if they don’t know that they’re being observed.
 It can be a very fun experience to see exactly what your ball python gets up to during its most active hours of the night!

-What If My Ball Python Is Active During the Day?
+Why is My Ball Python So Active During the Day?

 If your ball python is extremely active during the day, especially if they normally only come out at night, this can be a major cause for concern.
 The vast majority of ball pythons spend much of the daytime inside their hides, only coming out to bask on occasion.